slamora/brackets-wiki/Extension-API-Research.md

 * Implement EventEmitter
 * Implement EventBus
 * Create a wrapper for `$(object).on()` and `$(object).off()` to issue deprecation warnings for events that have been changed over.
 Specifically check that `object` is a Brackets object to avoid false matches.
+* Migrate DocumentManager to the new style
+* Test popular extensions

 ### Phase 2: Fast rollout